-- (4) The Official Scorer shall not call the attention of any umpire or of any member of either team to the fact that a player is batting out of turn. - (c) The Official Scorer is an official representative who is entitled to the respect and dignity of his office and shall be accorded full protection by the Office of the Commissioner, with respect to Major League scorers, and the League President, with respect to Minor League scorers.
+- (4) The official scorer shall not call the attention of any umpire or of any member of either team to the fact that a player is batting out of turn. - (c) The official scorer is an official representative who is entitled to the respect and dignity of his office and shall be accorded full protection by the Office of the Commissioner, with respect to Major League scorers, and the League President, with respect to Minor League scorers.
+The official scorer shall report to the appropriate league official any indignity expressed by any man- ager, player, club employee or club officer in the course of, or as the result of, the discharge of official scorer duties. - (d) The Official Scorer is an official representative who is entitled to the respect and dignity of his office and shall be accorded full protection by the Office of the Commissioner, with respect to Major League scorers, and the League President, with respect to Minor League scorers.
 The Official Scorer shall report to the appropriate league official any indignity expressed by any manager, player, Club employee, Club officer, or media personnel in the course of, or as the result of, the discharge of Official Scorer duties.